Password correct. Please wait...

 Media Library Assistant

 Media Library Assistant was developed by David Lingren and released on 2012-08-13.
 It is now actively used on over 70 000+ websites.
 This WordPress plugin extends the default media library with numerous features that enable more efficient management of media files.
-A standout characteristic is its flexibility and adaptability, which set it apart from other plugins.
-Originally designed for WordPress users who need to organize extensive media libraries, the plugin holds a average rating of 4.8 out of 5 stars from 198 reviews in the official WordPress Plugin Directory.
-The following section examines the specific features of the plugin in more detail.
+A standout characteristic is its flexibility and customizability, which sets it apart from other plugins.
+Originally designed for WordPress users who need to organize large media libraries, the plugin has a average rating of 4.8 out of 5 stars from 201 reviews in the official WordPress Plugin Directory.
+The following section examines the plugin's specific features in more detail.

-The Media Library Assistant offers a variety of features that go beyond WordPress’s standard capabilities.
-A significant feature is the enhanced support for metadata such as IPTC, EXIF, XMP and PDF, which allows assigning this data to WordPress fields or custom fields.
-This greatly facilitates the management and organization of media files.
-The plugin also provides an improved search function that can be extended to various fields such as name, alt text and captions to make finding media content easier.
+The Media Library Assistant offers a variety of features that go beyond WordPress's standard capabilities.
+A significant feature is the enhanced support for metadata such as IPTC, EXIF, XMP and PDF, which makes it possible to map this data to WordPress fields or custom fields.
+This greatly simplifies the management and organization of media files.
+The plugin also provides an improved search function that can be extended to various fields such as name, ALT text and captions to make finding media content easier.

-- [mla_gallery] shortcode - Enables inserting a gallery of images and other media library items into posts, pages or custom post types and offers full support for WordPress categories, tags and custom fields.
+- [mla_gallery] shortcode - Allows inserting a gallery of images and other media library items into posts, pages or custom post types and offers full support for WordPress categories, tags and custom fields.

-- [mla_tag_cloud] shortcode - Displays the most frequently used terms in the media library, with each term’s size depending on frequency.
+- [mla_tag_cloud] shortcode - Displays the most frequently used terms in the media library, with the size of each term depending on frequency.

 - Support for WPML and Polylang - Compatible with multilingual CMS plugins.